guettli/python-custom-strings/README.md

 If you use the html-fragments-over-the-wire approach to web development (for example with [htmx](//htmx.org)), then you create many small methods returning small html snippets.

-It simplifies reading the code if you have small methods to keep the HTML in one file near your Python logic.
+If you have small methods, then keeping the HTML in one file near your Python logic simplifies the development process.

 I guess a lot of people won't like this.
 Nevertheless some people like to mix Python and HTML.
 Those people who don't like this, still can create HTML in the way they like it.